darcys22/noterepo/lokiwalletledger.md

 Now that we're sufficiently prepared, let's start!

-1) Go to the directory / folder v0.15.0.1 monero-wallet-cli and monerod are located.
+1) Go to the directory where monero-wallet-cli and monerod are located.

 2) Open a new terminal.